meldundas/tftTouchWifi/README.md

 NucleoF446RE with ILI9341 and TouchGFX
 Uses the AT software on an ESP32C3 connected to UART1 on PA9 and PA10.
 WIFI_nRST on PA8.
+Temperature is sent to Thingspeak and a public MQTT broker.

 ![image](docs/pics/pinout.png)